The double-slit diffraction experiment

 P(0).
 The spectral power at zero frequency, P(0), represents the total light intensity recorded by the camera.
 It corresponds to the DC component of the FFT and reflects the overall brightness of the diffraction pattern.

 P(1).
 The spectral power at one frequency unit, P(1), corresponds to the light intensity I(0) passing through the two slits, where I(0) = I₁ + I₂.
 It relates to the broad modulation envelope of period L across the central diffraction band, produced by single-slit diffraction.
-Since the optical setup remains fixed, P(1) remains constant during the experiment:
+Since the optical setup remains fixed, P(1) remains constant during the experiment: P(1) = constant.

-The ratio of spectral powers P(K) to P(1), referred to as the measure (R) (see Figure 4), equals the square of the fringe visibility: R = V²
+The ratio of spectral powers P(K) to P(1), referred to as the measure (R) (see Figure 4), equals the square of the fringe visibility: R = V².

-Objective of the experiment
+Objective of the Experiment

 The Reasoning